ossf/security-reviews/reviews/core-infrastructure-initiative/cii.md

 ### Summary

 As part of its effort to investigate and improve both internal and external projects, the Linux Foundation funded multiple audits via the Core Infrastructure Iniative (CII) from 2017-2019.
+The projects include:

+- Chrony
+- Hyperledger Composer
+- containerd
+- CoreDNS
+- Envoy
+- Hyperledger Fabric
+- Hyperledger Indy
+- Hyperledger Iroha
+- Kubernetes
+- NATS
+- ntpd
+- NTPSec
+- Open Policy Agent
+- OpenSSL
+- Prometheus
+- Hyperledger Sawtooth
+- TUF/Notary

 ### Details

-See https://www.coreinfrastructure.org/programs/audit-program/ for a complete list of projects and more information on the security reviews.
+See https://www.coreinfrastructure.org/programs/audit-program/ for more information on the security reviews.

 ### Methodology

 The Core Infrastructure Initiative funded audits through various firms.
-More information on the methodology of each audit at the link above.
+More information on the methodology of each audit is detailed in the link.

 ### External References